akalenuk/chalks_editor/README.md

 <img src="screenshots/chalks10.png">

 Coloring schemes may vary a lot from iteration to iteration as the whole reason for this project is to explore the concept.
-Coloring might work better or worth depending on a display or even the lighting around.
+Coloring might work better or worse depending on a display or even the lighting around.

 You can experiment with it yourself.